 Three years later in February 2017, Betty passed, and it was time to sell the family home.
 The owners knew they had a great house with good bones, but the inside of the house, naturally, was a bit dated at this point, the basement was in need of some attention after a water line had leaked a few years back, and the owners didn’t know where to begin and were completely overwhelmed.
-After spending some more time processing the many years of memories and what lie ahead, they called Tim that summer to begin to get more specific and intentional about formulating a game plan for selling the house.

 For a quick look at the ‘before and after’ pictures please click here

 “If I was forced to provide just one single reason why I love my real estate career, I would have to say it’s so that I get the chance to help people with projects just like this,” Tim said.

 For a first-hand account from Tim on all the details and strategic thinking that went into this successful renovation-sale, scroll down below the photo and read on!

 What is it like to help a client with a renovation?